JenzWee/ErrorsHandlingContract/README.md

 # Voting System Smart Contract

-This Solidity smart contract, named `VotingSystem`, is designed to create a basic voting system on the Ethereum blockchain.
+This Solidity smart contract, named `Voting`, is designed to manage the candidate setup for various positions in an election on the Ethereum blockchain.

 ## Description

-This contract demonstrates the usage of `require()`, `assert()`, and `revert()` statements for error handling.
+This contract demonstrates the usage of `require()`, `assert()`, and `revert()` statements for error handling in the context of setting and validating candidate numbers for different election positions.

 ### Requirements

-- Contract successfully uses `require()`
+- Contract successfully uses `require()`.
-- Contract successfully uses `assert()`
+- Contract successfully uses `assert()`.
-- Contract successfully uses `revert()` statements
+- Contract successfully uses `revert()` statements.

-### Component and Functionality
+### Components and Functionality

+`presidentCandidates`: A uint256 variable representing the number of candidates for the president position.
+`vicePresidentCandidates`: A uint256 variable representing the number of candidates for the vice president position.
-`admin`: An address variable representing the administrator of the voting system.
+`secretaryCandidates`: A uint256 variable representing the number of candidates for the secretary position.
-`registeredVoters1`: A mapping that tracks whether a particular Ethereum address is registered as a voter.
-`hasVoted`:  A mapping that tracks whether a registered voter has already cast their vote.
-`votesReceived`: A mapping that keeps track of the number of votes received by each candidate.

-### Events

-`VoterRegistered`: An event triggered when a new voter is registered.
-`VoteCast`: An event triggered when a registered voter casts their vote for a candidate.

-### Modifiers

-`onlyAdmin`: A modifier that restricts certain functions to be callable only by the contract's administrator.

 ### Functios

-`registerVoter`: Allows the administrator to register a new voter by adding their address to the `registeredVoters` mapping.
-`castVote`: Allows a registered voter to cast their vote for a specific candidate.
-`getVoteCount`: Retrieves the number of votes received by a specific candidate.
-`requireExample`, `assertExample`, `revertExample`: Example functions demonstrating the use of error handling mechanisms.
+`requireCandidates`: Sets the number of candidates for each position and uses `require()` to ensure at least one candidate is set for any position.
+`assertTotalCandidates`: Returns the total number of candidates and uses `assert()` to ensure the total number of candidates is greater than zero.
+`revertIfNoCandidates`: Reverts the transaction if no candidates are set for any position.

 ### Getting Started